-If you can’t find what you are looking for then do contact us at learning@keech.org.uk or call us on 01582 497898 to discuss your needs.
+If you’re unsure where to begin or can’t find exactly what you need, we’re always here to help.
+Contact us at learning@keech.org.uk or call 01582 497898 to discuss your requirements.

 Our ECHO Community of Practice focuses on Transition for young people with palliative care needs.